Dunsmuir, California: History

 In 1888, Alexander Dunsmuir, second son of British Columbian coal baron Robert Dunsmuir, was passing through, and according to contemporary accounts, was so taken with the beauty of the area that he offered to donate a fountain to the new town, if they would rename the town in his honor.

 By the early 1900s, Dunsmuir was the largest town in Siskiyou County, and for a long time had been the largest California city north of Sacramento.
 The construction of the Pacific Highway along the Siskiyou Trail in the mid-1910s brought more tourists.
 By the mid-1950s, the railroad transitioned from steam to diesel locomotives, and the substantial workforce in Dunsmuir was not needed, resulting in the town's contraction.
 Interstate 5 runs through the canyon along with the railroad and the upper Sacramento River.

 As a result, Dunsmuir retains today much of the charm and scale of the 1920s and 1930s, and has been designated on the National Register of Historic Places.
 The downtown area is now a designated historic district.
-The California Theater, currently under renovation, is unique in that after fifty years without an organ, they were able to acquire and re-install their original Wurlitzer instrument.
+The California Theater, after fifty years without an organ, were able to acquire and re-install their original Wurlitzer instrument.

 In July 1935, two fugitives were passing through town.
 Police Chief F.R.
 "Jack" Daw, and California Highway Patrol Officer C. "Doc" Malone went to catch them.
 The criminals ambushed the officers wounding Officer Malone and killing Chief Daw.
 One of the criminals, Clyde Johnson, was caught and put in jail in Yreka to await trial.
 A group of vigilantes from Dunsmuir went to Yreka, broke Johnson out of jail and lynched him.
 To this day the identity of those vigilantes has never been formally acknowledged.
 It is said to have been the last public lynching in California.